sergeyzoloto/cocktailDB/README.md

   - `api` contains code to communicate with the web
   - `views` contains pure function components only used to render data into DOM elements
   - `app.js` contains the initialization code, simply starts the app
+- `server.js` is the start point of the server

 ## The project features